kedark2/signant-health-test-autmation/README.md

 For approach 2, which can be found in `approach2` folder, `apitest.py` contains normal api testing functions which responses of api endpoints.
 Unit test of those functions and various api endpoints testing also has been done in `test_api.py`.

-To run the test, navigate to `tests/api/approach2`folder from command line or terminal and run `python3 test_api.py`
+To run the test, navigate to `tests/api/approach2`folder from command line or terminal and run `python test_api.py` or ``